Native American Voices

 Please note that many travel insurance companies do not cover cancellations due to concerns about COVID-19.
 Please speak with your travel insurance provider about your specific concerns related to coverage.

 Participation in this program requires that you be in good health.
 It is essential that persons with any medical problems and related dietary restrictions make them known to us well before departure.

 Itinerary Changes & Trip Delay:

-This itinerary is based on information available at the time of printing (January 2020) and is subject to change.
+This itinerary is based on information available at the time of posting (March 2021) and is subject to change.
 We reserve the right to change a program’s dates, staff, itineraries, or accommodations as conditions warrant.
 If a trip must be delayed, or the itinerary changed, due to bad weather, road conditions, transportation delays, airline schedules, government intervention, sickness or other contingency for which CWC or DH or its agents cannot make provision, the cost of delays or changes is not included.
 The minimum group size of this departure is 20 paying participants, should the number of participants fall below this number, a small group surcharge and/or revised staffing will apply.

 Limitations of Liability: